First voyage of James Cook: Instructions

 Cook's first task was to sail to King George Island (Tahiti) and find a suitable place to observe the transit of Venus.
 After observing the transit of Venus, Cook was to sail south to find the suspected unknown southern continent.
 If there were no signs of a continent, he was to seek out the eastern side of New Zealand.
-If the continent was indeed discovered, Cook was to explore as much of the coast as he could; he was to record the true position of the coast in both latitude and longitude, the variation of the compass needle, the orientation of the headlands, the height, direction and course of the tides and currents, the depth of the sea, shoals, rocks and cliffs, and take views of bays, harbors and parts of the coast that might be useful for navigation.
+If the continent was indeed discovered, Cook was to explore as much of the coast as he could; he was to record the true position of the coast in both latitude and longitude, the variation of the compass needle, the orientation of the headlands, the height, direction and course of the tides and currents, the depth of the sea, shoals, rocks and cliffs, and take views of bays, harbours and parts of the coast that might be useful for navigation.
 In addition, he should take possession of uninhabited land, study the flora and fauna of the area and take samples of all his findings, as well as seek friendly contact with the natives.
 The Admiralty's Instructions do not mention the half-mapped fifth continent of New Holland (as Australia was known in the eighteenth century).